talha599/CrudApp-Readme/README.md

 3. Select the destination and click `OK` to create a backup file.
 ## Support

-For support, talhasedubd@gmail.com or join our Slack channel.
+For support, Email: talhasedubd@gmail.com or Watch: https://youtu.be/mzeUKQjJK5c?si=n-TIVOsHtAzTHyHH.

 ## License